 4. IT companies will need to work closely with their clients to educate them on the latest threats and to help them implement effective security measures to protect against those threats.

-In conclusion, IT companies will need to be proactive and agile in their approach to cybersecurity, staying up-to-date on the latest threats and technologies and working closely with their clients to ensure their systems and data are secure.
+In conclusion, tech companies will need to be proactive and agile in their approach to cybersecurity, staying up-to-date on the latest threats and technologies and working closely with their clients to ensure their systems and data are secure.

 Cloud computing: no time for blue-sky thinking